CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/SDK-Access-from-Docker containers.md

 ## Exclusive SDK access to the Container

-The above workflow assumes `switchd` continues to run on the system, and that SDK access is shared between `switchd` and the containerized application.
+The above workflow assumes `switchd` continues to run on the system, and `switchd` and the containerized application both share SDK access.

 One advantage of this shared access arrangement is that Cumulus Linux and `switchd` take care of SDK initialization, including linux interface creation, hardware port breakout, and full forwarding ASIC initialization.
 Cumulus Linux can continue to handle all network configuration and forwarding ASIC programming, while the container application focuses on specific use cases and specific ASIC resource management, such as installing ACL rules.

 One disadvantage of this shared access arrangement is that if the application needs to write to the same ASIC resources that `switchd` needs to access, potential conflicts can arise.
-It may be possible to compartmentalize some resources (ACL regions), but this is not possible for all resources.
+It might be possible to compartmentalize some resources (ACL regions), but this is not possible for all resources.

-If exclusive SDK access is required for the containerized application, you must disable `switchd` and `update-ports` services on Cumulus Linux so that the application is fully responsible for handling Linux interface life cycle, port breakout, and ASIC initialization.
+If you require exclusive SDK access for the containerized application, you must disable `switchd` and `update-ports` services on Cumulus Linux so that the application is fully responsible for handling Linux interface life cycle, port breakout, and ASIC initialization.

 ```
 cumulus@switch:mgmt:~$ sudo systemctl disable switchd.service